marcingolenia/mcode/src/pages/blog/2020-08-16_spotify_fsharp.md

             | Status -> "Shows song name and artist"
             | Lyrics -> "Prints the song lyrics"
 ```
-I am not sure if I've modeled the requirement that you can specify only one argument when running the app - If you know Argu better than me let me know in comments I will be happy to change this.
+I am not sure if I've modeled the requirement that you can specify only one argument when running the app - If you know Argu better than me let me know in the comments I will be happy to change this.
 I couldn't find a better way in docs or examined examples.
-All in all the `[<First>]` attribute means simple that the argument has to be first - in another case Argu will return an error during command argument parsing.
+All in all the `[<First>]` attribute means that the argument has to be in the first place - in another case Argu will return an error during command argument parsing.
 The interface with the `Usage` member helps to generate usage instructions:
 ```bash
 spot --help
 USAGE: dotnet [--help] [--play] [--pause] [--prev] [--next] [--status] [--lyrics]